hazelcast/hazelcast/docs/design/sql/09-optimizer.md

     MapScanPhysicalRel[PARTITIONED] // Scan an IMap on all nodes
 ```

-After the split it is converted into the plan with two fragments:
+After the split it is converted into a plan with two fragments:
 ```
 FRAGMENT 1:
 RootPlanNode                       // Return to the user from the initiator